mnogu/chitose/README.md

 # Chitose

-Chitose is a client library for ATProtocol.
+Chitose is a client library for the AT Protocol.

 ## Usage